fibercrypto/skycoin-wiki/Deterministic-Keypair-Generation-Method.md

 ```
 # initial seed can be any arbitrary bytes
-# use something with higher entropy
+# use something with at least 128 bits of entropy
 seed = sha256("foo bar baz quz qux")
 var secKeys[10]
 for i = 0; i < 10; i++ {